Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 **Overview**

-In this module you'll create an Amazon Cognito user pool to manage your users' accounts.
-You'll deploy pages that enable customers to register as a new user, verify their email address, and sign into the site.
+In this module i will create an Amazon Cognito user pool to manage the users accounts.
+I did deploy pages that enable customers to register as a new user, verify their email address, and sign into the site.

 **Architecture overview**